Moon Garden Kit

 A garden kit is a collection of plants pre-selected by our nursery to meet a certain purpose to make gardening goals easy.
 Kits can be used as a quick way and economical to start gardening native without having to do as much research.
 Plants come pre-arranged in a tray so you can plant them just as they are for an instant garden design, with tall plants in the back and short, showy plants in the front.
 Or, since each plant is labeled with plant name and height, you can arrange them to suit your space.

-This Nighttime Pollinator Kit is designed for average garden soil and full to part sun.
-It will contain 2 to 5 of each species.
-A typical kit would contain the following mix of plants, but one way we keep the per plant costs low on garden kits is by reserving the right to substitute plants based on our current inventory.
-Your kit is may differ from the list below in exact species, however, the plants included will meet the stated goals of the kit, in this case, supporting moths and other nighttime pollinators.
+This Moon Garden Kit is designed for average garden soil and full to part sun during the day.
+It will contain 2 to 5 of each species, usually of the following mix of plants, but one way we keep the per plant costs low on garden kits is by reserving the right to substitute plants based on our current inventory.
+Your kit may differ from the list below in exact species, but the plants included are guaranteed to meet the stated goals, in this case, supporting moths and other nighttime pollinators while providing flowers that appeal to people under low light conditions.
 If you need specific plants for your garden goals, consider supplementing your garden kit with quarts:

 - Evening Primrose - the secret is in the name; these open and offer nectar in the evening